rozek/node-red-within-express/README.md

 ## Static File Protection ##

-By default, all static files are considered as "public", i.e. available to any visitor without prior authentication.
+By default, all static files are considered "public", i.e. available to any visitor without prior authentication.

 If desired, however, it is possible to specify, which files should only be available to specific users (who then have to authenticate themselves before they are allowed to access these protected files).
 Such rules can be specified in file `protectedFiles.json` which is found in the configured `<configuration-folder>`.